 The costs involved in Right to Manage acquisition can be split into two groups:

 - Your direct costs – The cost of administering the process.
 A sum paid to a company for the service of administering and overseeing the entire Right to Manage process.
 Recommended in that this virtually ensures that acquisition will progress without legislative infringements.
-We charge £30 per unit for this service, with a minimum fee of £400 for any one block.
+We charge £30+VAT per unit for this service, with a minimum fee of £450+VAT for any one block.

 Very occasionally, the landlord will issue a counter-notice, denying the leaseholders the right to takeover on the specified acquisition date.
-In this instance, the RTM company would have to take the case to the First Tier Tribunal (Property) in order to progress the process.
-In doing so, the RTM company would incur the cost of booking the case, and further costs of engaging legal advice.
+In this instance, the RTM company would have to take the case to the First Tier Tribunal -Property in order to progress the process.
+In doing so, the Right To Manage company would incur the cost of booking the case, and further costs of engaging legal advice.

 Who is responsible for meeting these costs?

 The responsibility for meeting all of the associated costs lies with whichever parties initiated the Right to Manage process.

 Although the Right To Manage company should receive uncommitted service charge monies from the previous managing agent, they cannot be used to pay the landlord’s reasonable costs.

 The benefits of the Right to Manage may well be fairly clear by now – essentially, it’s all about getting more control over the management of your block and thereby saving money and improving service.